Manifest destiny: American Samoa

+Insular cases

-The acquisition of Guam, Puerto Rico, and the Philippines after the war with Spain marked a new chapter in U.S. history.
+The acquisition of Hawaii, the Philippines, Puerto Rico, Guam, and American Samoa marked a new chapter in U.S. history.
 Traditionally, territories were acquired by the United States for the purpose of becoming new states on equal footing with already existing states.
 These islands were acquired as colonies rather than prospective states.
 The process was validated by the Insular Cases.
 The Supreme Court ruled that full constitutional rights did not automatically extend to all areas under American control.
+The Philippines became independent in 1946 and Hawaii became a state in 1959, but Puerto Rico, Guam, and American Samoa remain territories.

 According to Frederick Merk, these colonial acquisitions marked a break from the original intention of manifest destiny.
 Previously, "Manifest Destiny had contained a principle so fundamental that a Calhoun and an O'Sullivan could agree on it—that a people not capable of rising to statehood should never be annexed.
 That was the principle thrown overboard by the imperialism of 1899."
 Albert J. Beveridge maintained the contrary at his September 25, 1900, speech in the Auditorium, at Chicago.
 He declared that the current desire for Cuba and the other acquired territories was identical to the views expressed by Washington, Jefferson and Marshall.
 Moreover, "the sovereignty of the Stars and Stripes can be nothing but a blessing to any people and to any land."
 The nascent revolutionary government, desirous of independence, resisted the United States in the Philippine–American War in 1899; it won no support from any government anywhere and collapsed when its leader was captured.
 William Jennings Bryan denounced the war and any form of future overseas expansion, writing, "'Destiny' is not as manifest as it was a few weeks ago."

+20th-century reforms

 In 1917, all Puerto Ricans were made full American citizens via the Jones Act, which also provided for a popularly elected legislature and a bill of rights, and authorized the election of a Resident Commissioner who has a voice (but no vote) in Congress.
 In 1934, the Tydings–McDuffie Act put the Philippines on a path to independence, which was realized in 1946 with the Treaty of Manila.
 The Guam Organic Act of 1950 established Guam alongside Puerto Rico as an unincorporated unorganized territory of the United States, provided for the structure of the island's civilian government, and granted the people U.S. citizenship.

+21st century

+In 2025, Donald Trump became the first president to use the phrase "manifest destiny" during an inaugural address, declaring an extension of American influence "into the stars" with ambitions to plant the U.S. flag on Mars.
+Since being elected, Trump has suggested at various points to annex Canada, Greenland, and the Panama Canal, to invade Venezuela and Mexico, and to take over the Gaza Strip.